becored/WL4_TA/README.md

 Patch "WL4_TimeAttackEdition_v1.5.bps" to a vanilla Wario Land 4(US) rom.

 ## Features
-- Timer is always on top-right of screen in level (replaced coin display,counts up to 99 minutes, 59 seconds, 59 frames)
+- Timer is always on top-right of screen in level (replaced coin display, counts up to 99 minutes, 59 seconds, 59 frames)
 \* Toggle display between Minutes'Seconds'Frames and Minutes'Seconds''MilliSeconds (press START in the passage screen)
 \* Timer DOES include lag frames (v1.5 update)
 \* Insta-death when run out of the frog timer due to coin display replacement